florian-huber/data_science_course/_sources/README.md

 ```
 This should create a Python 3.9 environment with the packages listed in the yaml-file.

+**The classical conda environmental solver can be slow!** So it might make sense to switch to faster alternatives, either within Conda (see https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community) or mamba.

 ## Build book using *Jupter Book*